 Sure, EVs create less on-road pollution, but environmental costs during construction are much higher.
 EVs require more materials to manufacture, from water and aluminum to cobalt and lithium.
 Looking at a life cycle assessment, basically a cradle-to-grave examination of EV environmental impacts, EVs are 2.2 to 3.3 times as resource intensive as a similar size gas combustion vehicle.

 There are pros and cons of electric cars on the environment.
 This is because the US energy grid uses a mix of different sources for power, with 23.4% coming from coal.
 When you plug into a wall outlet or charging station, it’s not necessarily from a clean energy source.
 Green energy varies greatly by the state or region, and in some areas where coal generates a lot of electricity, an EV can emit more CO2 annually than a hybrid.

 Few things are as subjective as style, and that’s especially true of vehicles.
-Most manufacturers are still putting EVs like the Leaf, Bolt, and Kona in the chubby hatchback class, which few buyers find attractive.
+Most manufacturers are still putting EVs like the Nissan Leaf, in the econobox class, which few buyers find attractive.
 Even the BMW iX has (to some) a cringe-inducing exterior.
 With fake grilles and awkward proportions, EVs are the hybrids of 15 years ago, announcing their “look at me being green” presence on the street.
-Even high-end manufacturers like Tesla, Polestar, and Lucid have their detractors, simply based on looks.
+Even high-end manufacturers like Tesla, Polestar, and Lucid have their detractors simply based on looks.

 The bottom line

 EVs definitely have their pluses, and they’re getting better every year.
 However, electric car pros and cons show they still aren’t the ride for everyone.
 If the EV’s range meets your needs, and you have a way to charge at home, odds are you’ll enjoy EV ownership.
 If you tow, regularly take long trips, or don’t have many options for charging, you might want to stick with gas for now.